Apotex Inc v Sanofi-Synthelabo Canada Inc

 Apotex Inc v Sanofi-Synthelabo Canada Inc, [2008] 3 S.C.R.
-265, is a leading Supreme Court of Canada decision on the novelty and non-obviousness requirements for a patent in Canada.
+265, 2008 SCC 61, is a leading Supreme Court of Canada decision on the novelty and non-obviousness requirements for a patent in Canada.
 The Court rejected a challenge by the generic drug manufacturer Apotex to declare Synthelabo Canada's patent for Plavix, an anti-coagulant drug, invalid.
 At issue was whether selection patents are invalid in principle, and if they are not, whether the subject selection patent was invalid on the grounds of anticipation, obviousness or double patenting.

 Reasons of the Court

 Selection Patents

 A selection patent by definition is a patent for a selection of compounds from a larger class of compounds described in a prior patent.
 The prior patent, often referred to as the originating patent or genus patent, is usually based on the discovery of a new reaction or class of compounds.

 As with all patents, selection patents must be novel and non-obvious.
 The selected compounds cannot have been made before, otherwise the selection patent is not novel.
 But if the selected compound is novel and possesses a special property of an unexpected character, the invention is not obvious.

 Justice Rothstein, for the Court, accepted that selection patents do not in their nature differ from other patents and are acceptable in principle.